 The content creation stage plays a pivotal role in shaping the branding and marketing of your website or web application.
 It serves as a platform to define the purpose and objectives of your online presence through impactful and persuasive writing.

-The development is a stage where the website is built while maintaining the essence of the website purpose.
+The development is a stage where the website is built while maintaining the essence of the website's purpose.
 All the graphic elements are taken into consideration and are used to generate a functional website.

 The process begins with first developing the home page, followed by the interior pages.
 The main focus is given to the navigational structure of the site.

-Content Management System, interactive contact us forms, shopping carts are made functional in this development step.
-The web design & development company suggest changes that are done after consideration.
+Content Management System, interactive contact us forms, and shopping carts are made functional in this development step.
+The web design & development company suggests changes that are done after consideration.

-Do you know that a successful website needs an understanding of the front end web development and backend development?
+Do you know that a successful website needs an understanding of front-end web development and backend development?
 This means valid HTML/CSS codes are compiled as per the web standards to enhance the functionality for a larger audience.